Extract from writings

 I do a lot of drawing in sketchbooks which are a bit like diaries...

-the ideas come from anything, just a feeling from watching someone or
+the ideas come from anything, just a feeling from watching someone

-cord and the linking of connections within different thoughts.'
+a cord and the linking of connections within different thoughts.'

-'Two dresses are made
+'Two dresses are

-from my diaries, written when I was about 17, 18 & 19.
-I had kept
+made from my diaries, written when I was about 17, 18 & 19.
+I

-some of your thoughts and secret fears, though some of it read 'went
+A diary holds some of your thoughts and secret fears, though some

-shopping and had chicken for dinner', but parts of it were so sad, and
+of it read 'went shopping and had chicken for dinner', but parts of

-its hard to forget that sadness.
-I think that is where the slashes come
+it were so sad, and its hard to forget that sadness.
+I think that

-from!
-I wanted to make sense of and give some idea of the intensity
+is where the slashes come from!
+I wanted to make sense of and give

-if feelings and thoughts that I was experiencing.
-Tearing them up and
+some idea of the intensity if feelings and thoughts that I was experiencing.

-making the dresses from them gives them a new lease of life, it is also
+Tearing them up and making the dresses from them gives them a new

-a way of dealing with them.
-Its kind of tantalising now trying to piece
+lease of life, it is also a way of dealing with them.
+Its kind of

-the bits together, to see how much of a risk I have taken using them.
+of a risk I have taken using them.

 How much does it expose me?